burlachenkok/exploring-python3/python_details.md

 9. The boolean literals are named as `true`, `false` in C++.
 However, in Python, they are named as `True`, `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.

-10. In C/C++ you have ability to implicitly cast expression to bool or integer type.
+10. In C/C++ you have the ability to implicitly cast expression to bool or integer type.
 In Python the following expressions are considered `False`: `None`, `0`, `empty sequence`.

-11. Python use `.`` to separate packages/subpackage/class like C#, and Java.
+11. Python uses `.`` to separate packages/subpackage/class like C#, and Java.

 12. In Python (and in Perl) there is no such term as function overloading.